How to Set Price Targets on Your Stocks - Cabot Wealth Network

 Going forward, when the stock hits your target, reevaluate it and determine if it has the ability to continue double-digit price gains or if you would gain more by cashing in now and using those funds to purchase a different stock with more potential.
 Many of the contributors to my Wall Street’s Best Investments newsletter make this decision easy for you, by providing targets for their recommendations, and often cash in just a portion of the holding to take some profits and let the remaining half ride toward a new target.

-Join this confidential marketing test and get $20,000 in annual stock advice FREE.
-Limited to the first 50 people who sign up.For more details, click here.

-When I speak at Money Shows across the country, I am frequently asked about how I set my price targets.
+When I speak at Money Shows across the country (pre-Covid at least), I am frequently asked about how I set my price targets.
 If it’s not the most common question I get, it’s certainly up there in the top five.

 First of all, I can’t emphasize too strongly that it is essential to set a target at the time you buy a stock.
 If you don’t, then how the heck do you know when your stock has appreciated enough to sell it?